jedisct1/was-not-wasm/README.md

 WAS (not WASM) detects double-free(), use-after-free(), invalid free().

-WAS (not WASM) keeps track of the number of allocations, deallocations and total memory usage, so you can scream at how much of these WebAssembly applications do, and optimize yours accordingly.
+WAS (not WASM) keeps track of the number of allocations, deallocations and total memory usage, so you can scream at how many of these WebAssembly applications do, and optimize yours accordingly.

 WAS (not WASM) is not designed to be fast.
 It is designed to help you